Upper Canada College: Alumni

-The college states that almost every UCC graduate, known as an Old Boy, goes on to post-secondary schooling The graduate community consists of over 6,000 Old Boys around the world and, though the career paths of the college's alumni are varied, UCC has a reputation for educating many prominent and notable graduates.
+The college states that almost every UCC graduate, known as an Old Boy, goes on to post-secondary schooling.
+There are over 6,000 alumni worldwide.
+UCC has a reputation for educating many prominent and notable graduates.

 The school has produced 26 Rhodes Scholars and five Loran Scholars.
 Six graduates became lieutenant governors, four were appointed as premiers, seven as chief justices, and four were elected as Mayor of Toronto.
 At least 18 Old Boys have been appointed to the Queen's/King's Privy Council for Canada and 18 were made Queen's/King's Counsel.
 Two were awarded the Victoria Cross, two were appointed to the Order of the Companions of Honour and three to the Royal Victorian Order, no less than 50 have been inducted into the Order of Canada since the honour's inception in 1967, 11 into the Order of Ontario, and at least 14 have been accepted as fellows of the Royal Society of Canada.
 Ten are Olympic medallists and eight have played in the National Hockey League.